ckan/ckan/doc/user-guide.rst

 Search in detail
 ================

-CKAN supports 2 search modes, both are used from the same search field.
+CKAN supports two search modes, both are used from the same search field.
 If the search terms entered into the search field contain no colon (":")
 CKAN will perform a simple search.
 If the search expression does contain at least one colon (":") CKAN will perform an advanced search.